monsoonmaelstrom/book2/book2.md

 Probably half of this wing heard us.
 I sigh, and begin making my way to the cafeteria while I wait for the inevitable to happen.

 Liam left earlier, after getting a couple of hours of sleep.
-I’ve been awake since he got back, studying the magic that’s binding us together.
+I’ve been awake since he got back, studying the magic binding us together.
 Trying to understand it better, since so far it’s done nothing but surprise me.
 I think I have a basic grasp of it now, but I’m sure there are layers to it, and there’s a lot I don’t know yet.

-And while there are clearly some… benefits, so to speak, I’m still not exactly thrilled about it.
+And while there are clearly some… benefits, so to speak, I’m not exactly thrilled about it.
 At some point, I’m actually going to need to try to speak to my mother to answer all the questions I have related to this, as well as a slew of others, like what the fuck she was doing with Iverson and the others forever ago.
 She seems to be the catalyst for everything that’s currently in motion, and I get the feeling she knows so much more than she’s even hinted at, let alone shared.

 I’m kind of hoping to find Amelia, before whatever’s going to happen, happens—which isn’t something I thought I’d ever find myself thinking a few months ago.
 Part of me was kind of hoping Liam would be around today, even though I know, logically, it’s probably better if he isn’t.